pafable/k8s-platform/packer/proxmox/README.md

 ## Prerequistes:
 - Install [Packer](https://developer.hashicorp.com/packer/install?ajs_aid=3da421b7-6e02-4a1e-a381-e2ee45cf2437&product_intent=packer)
 - Add ISOs into your Proxmox server.
+- Upload contents of `auto-ks` to a http server.

 ## Create a Vars File
 Create a `roc-vars.pkr.hcl` for Rocky Linux and `orc-vars.pkr.hcl` for Oracle Linux in the rh (Red Hat based distros) folder.
 File and write in entries for proxmox user and password and ssh user and pass if required.